Cycles in the de Rham cohomology of abelian varieties over number fields

-\begin{rem} From \Cref{Bost}, we see the definition field of a de Rham--Tate cycle induced from an endomorphism of $A_{\bar{K}}$ is the same as the definition field of this endomorphism.
-Hence $K^{\rm{dR}}$ contains the definition field of all endomorphisms.
-Then $K^{\rm{dR}}$ and $K^\et$ are the same if the definition field of all endomorphisms is $K^\et$.
+\begin{rem} For $A$ over $K$, the above lemma implies that $K^\aT$ is contained in $K^\et$ of $\Res^K_\bQ A$, which coincides with $K^\et$ of $A$ when $K/\bQ$ is Galois.
+From \Cref{Bost}, we see that the field of definition of an absolute Tate cycle induced from an endomorphism of $A_{\bar{K}}$ is the same as the field of definition of this endomorphism.
+Hence $K^{\aT}$ contains the field of definition of all endomorphisms.
+Then, for $A$ over $\bQ$, the fields $K^{\aT}$ and $K^\et$ are the same if the field of definition of all endomorphisms is $K^\et$.
 This is the case when one can choose a set of $\ell$-adic Tate cycles all induced from endomorphisms of $A$ to cut out $G_\ell$. \end{rem}

 Now we discuss some refinements of \Cref{Tvmax} and \Cref{Tvconn_C}.
-In the rest of this subsection, the definition field $K$ of the polarized abelian variety $A$ is always assumed to be Galois over $\bQ$.
+In the rest of this subsection, the field of definition $K$ of the polarized abelian variety $A$ is always assumed to be Galois over $\bQ$.
 The main result is: \begin{proposition} Assume that $G^\circ_\ell(A)=\GSp_{2g}(\bQ_\ell)$.
 Then there exists a set $M$ of rational primes with natural density one such that for any $p\in M$ and any finite place $v$ of $K$ lying over $p$, the algebraic group $T_v$ generated by $\varphi_v^{m_v}$ (where $m_v=[K_v:\bQ_p])$ is of maximal rank.
 In particular, $T_v$ is connected for such $v$.\footnote{Our proof is a direct generalization of the proof of \Cref{Tvmax} by Serre.
-Will Sawin pointed out to me that it is possible to prove this proposition by applying Chavdarov's method (\cite{Cha}) to $\Res^K_\bQ A$.} \end{proposition}
+William Sawin pointed out to me that one may also prove this proposition by applying Chavdarov's method (\cite{Cha}) to $\Res^K_\bQ A$.} \end{proposition}